Attwater’s Prairie-Chicken Captive Breeding Facility

 An Endangered Species Recovery Effort in Oklahoma by Sutton Avian Research Center

-As grasslands were consumed by human settlements, industries, agriculture, brushy vegetation, and possibly pesticide use on rice crops, the estimated population of close to one million birds about a century ago plummeted precipitously.
+The Attwater’s prairie-chicken is one of the most endangered birds in North America.
+Dangling on the edge of extinction for decades, this grassland grouse once inhabited six million acres of prairie along the Gulf Coast from the Bayou Teche area in Louisiana, southwest to around Goliad, Texas, and extending some 75 miles inland.
+As grasslands were consumed by human settlements, industries, agriculture, brushy vegetation, and possibly pesticide use on rice crops, as well as hunting, the estimated population of close to one million birds about a century ago plummeted precipitously.
 It was listed as endangered in 1967, and by 1996 only 42 birds were left in the wild.

 The Sutton Center participates on a project to produce Attwater’s prairie-chickens in captivity for subsequent release into the wild.
 Prior to acquiring the critically endangered Attwater’s prairie-chicken, Sutton gained experience with husbandry methodologies by captive breeding the non-endangered greater prairie-chicken.